MokaStudio/MosketchForMaya/README.md

 To Stop the ```MosketchForMaya``` Python script, press ![Stop Mosketch for Maya](https://user-images.githubusercontent.com/7549728/28462639-5588ad60-6e1c-11e7-9588-c3878a4c606d.png).

+## Limitations
+Currently, this script only stream joint values directly on joints.
+FK controllers and rig are not supported for the moment.

 ## [Mosketch&trade;](https://www.mokastudio.com)
 [Mosketch&trade;](https://www.mokastudio.com) enables the artists to instantly animate any 3D characters - a humanoid, a dog, a dragon, a  tree, anything - simply by sketching or dragging its joints.
 Thanks to [Mosketch&trade;](https://www.mokastudio.com), the artists can now create 3D animations in an easy, fast, and intuitive way.